Shamanbenny/SneakyOwl/app/tools/bite-trail/README.md

 - Map tiles use OpenStreetMap through Leaflet's `TileLayer`.
 - BiteTrail's `+` button above "Center to me" requests GPS, centers the map, and drops a draggable new-place pin.
-- The new-place pin and latitude/longitude inputs share one state source: map clicks in picker mode and marker `dragend` write fixed-precision coordinates, while valid typed coordinates move the pin.
+- The new-place pin and latitude/longitude inputs share one state source: map clicks while the location picker is active and marker `dragend` write fixed-precision coordinates, while valid typed coordinates move the pin.
 - "Center to me" remains a browsing control and does not overwrite the new-place form coordinates.
 - GPS uses `navigator.geolocation.getCurrentPosition` with high accuracy and a 10-second timeout.
-- Saved records are rendered as `<Marker><Popup>...</Popup></Marker>` in the read-only map.
+- The add-location control changes to a red trash icon with a "Clear new pin" tooltip while a draft pin exists.
+- Saved records remain read-only Leaflet markers; selecting a marker or cluster opens the BiteTrail detail/list panel.

 BiteTrail should reuse the same conceptual split: